 James Franco grew up the oldest of three brothers in Palo Alto, California.
 "I did a lot of painting when I was a kid," he explains, adding that he's graduated from coloring between the lines to his own style of artistic expression.

-Offscreen, Franco, who was named one of People Magazine's 50 Hottest Bachelors in 2004, is an artsy lonerby his own confession.
+Offscreen, James, who was named one of People magazine's 50 Hottest Bachelors in 2004, is an artsy loner—by his own confession.
 When not in front of the camera, he enjoys writing screenplays.

 Filmography:Queen of the Desert (2017)